kmanan/WindowsNAR/README.md

 # Network Adapter Restarter

 A simple Windows application that displays all network adapters and allows you to restart any adapter with a single click.
+Because someone in the Windows team thought that a perfectly great network adapter reset troubleshooter had to die.

 ![App Icon](icon.ico)